Grant094/digital-super-skill-pinball/README.md

 This app is in no way affiliated with WizKids or the Super-Skill Pinball brand.

+# Technology
+- JavaScript
+- React
+- HTML/CSS

 # Roadmap
 Features to include in the minimum viable product (MVP):
-- Carniball Pin
+- [x] Carniball Pin
-- Global High Score Tracking connected to a backend server (if someone gets on the global leaderboard, they can input their initials)
+- [ ] Global High Score Tracking connected to a backend server (if someone gets on the global leaderboard, they can input their initials)

 Beyond the MVP, this app may later include:
 - Cyberhack Pin, with separate global high score tracking